TaeHunKim/TaeHunKim.github.io/index.md

-Working for SQL Optimizer team in SAP Labs Korea, as a Developer
+Working for Engine - Compiler team in SAP Labs Korea, as a Developer, Since 2017

 Granted bachelor and master's degree in Computer Science and Engineering in SNU.